 Chapter 9

-When we awoke the next morning, it didn’t feel as though the weight of the world was on our shoulders.
+When we awoke the next morning it didn’t feel as though the weight of the world was on our shoulders.
 I guess it really wasn’t.
 But two lives hung in the balance, and our actions would determine their outcome.
-It was weird thinking that all of the other tourists here had no clue who they really were, or what was really going to happen to them.
+It was weird thinking that all the other tourists here had no clue who they really were, or what was really going to happen to them.
 I felt burdened with this information, but also with the task of having to act as though I didn’t know anything.
-My feelings and thoughts were absolutely imponderable.
-It was as though I could feel the pain and fear and hope, but I didn’t know how to think about them in my head.
+My feelings and thoughts were utterly imponderable.
+It was as though I could feel all the pain and fear and hope, but I didn’t know how to think about them in my head.

+It’s sort of the opposite scenario one faces when grappling with the size of the universe.
+When you truly, intellectually understand the vastness of the cosmos, the result is often that you are left with mouth-gaping awe.
+You can intellectually know how to calculate the distance of the cosmos and come to logical conclusions, but you don’t know how to emotionally process it.

+In my situation, it was the opposite.
+I felt the vastness of every emotion you can imagine and I felt the weight of the greatest joy and the greatest despair lifting and crushing me all at once.
+But how I was to fit this emotional cosmos into my head and process it, I had no clue.

 “Since this is our last day here, we might as well make the best of it, don’t you think?”
+Cruz said, breaking the silence of the empty space between our two cosmoses.

 I hadn’t realized Cruz was awake.
-I don’t know what he thought of the blank stare he must have snapped me out of, but oh well.
-“Good morning.
-I didn’t realize you were awake.”
+I didn’t know what he thought of the blank stare he must have snapped me out of, but oh well.
+“Good morning.”
+I replied.
+“I didn’t realize you were awake.”

 “Wide awake and ready to go.
 We’ve got a lot to do today, you know.
-I was thinking we would start the day off with the most fantastic breakfast you’ve ever had, courtesy of Jenny’s dad.
+I was thinking we would start the day off with the most fantastic and expensive breakfast you’ve ever had, courtesy of Jada’s dad, of course.
 What do you think?”

 “That sounds great.”
 I replied, but I couldn’t get what Cruz said out of my mind.
-“Jenny’s dad.”
+“Jada’s dad.”
 That was my dad.
 Or, at least that was the dad that I had memories of.
 I remember the time he took me out on our first father-daughter date, or the time he got me my first puppy.
-I remember all those things.
-And as far as I knew, all of those things really did happen, but they didn’t happen to me.
+I remember all those things so vividly.
+And as far as I knew, all those things really did happen.
+But they didn’t really happen to me.
 It was a strange sort of knowledge.
 It made it hard to know how to refer to oneself, or how to gauge any situation or decision, knowing all your referential experiences weren’t really yours.

-Cruz and I made our way to our café, where Jenny’s dad treated us to a fabulous breakfast which included the priciest items on the menu.
-The good food and good company made breakfast absolutely delightful.
+Cruz and I made our way to our café where Jada’s dad treated us to a fabulous breakfast which included the priciest items on the menu.
+The good food and good company made breakfast as delightful as it could be on one’s potential execution day.